What is the Best Belt Sander? (Handheld Models and More) (2023)

 When you buy bench-top sanders, expect them to be corded as they require more power than handheld ones.
 However, not all handheld units in the market are cordless.

-During our tests, we figured cordless belt sanders are more suitable for repetitive sanding work.
+In my experience, cordless belt sanders are more suitable for repetitive sanding work.
 On the other hand, cordless units are meant for projects that require you to move around.

 Motor (Brushed or Brushless)